triztian/Docx.jl/README.md

 > **NOTICE:** THIS SOFTWARE IS UNDER DEVELOPMENT AND ITS API IS NOT YET STABLE

-A package to read Docx (Word) documents.
+A pure Julia package to work with Docx (Word) documents.

+This package aims to easily integrate with the packages of the [JuliaText](https://github.com/JuliaText) organization.

-This package is heavily inspired by [python-docx](https://github.com/python-openxml/python-docx)
+ * This package is heavily inspired by [python-docx](https://github.com/python-openxml/python-docx)

 ## Installation